-6.7.8 To engage and collaborate with local municipalities, local utilities and other stakeholders in the provision of energy conservation, demand management, district energy, alternative energy systems, renewable energy systems and local generation.

-6.7.9 To demonstrate leadership in energy efficiency and the use of renewable energy systems and alternative energy systems in York Region operations, by supporting the implementation of York Region Corporate Energy Conservation and Demand Management Plan.

-6.7.10 To encourage on-site alternative energy systems and renewable energy systems for residential, commercial, institutional and industrial buildings and to work with local municipalities on design requirements.

-6.7.11 That renewable energy projects and alternative energy systems shall be permitted throughout the Region in accordance with provincial and federal requirements, and that these permissions be incorporated into local official plans and zoning bylaws.
-Local municipalities shall specify in more detail where renewable projects will be permitted.
-Those renewable energy undertakings that are exempted from Planning Act approvals are subject to the Green Energy Repeal Act, 2018.

-6.7.12 To promote shared rights-of-way and encourage the co-location of linear infrastructure and coordinate efforts with surrounding jurisdictions and municipalities to minimize land requirements and increase the efficiency of utility construction and maintenance, where appropriate.
+- 6.7.7 To encourage complementary uses on utility corridors, such as trails, transit, commuter parking, community gardens, low-impact development and appropriate vegetation. - 6.7.8 To require local municipalities to develop broadband policies that support implementation of emerging technologies, advanced telecommunications and open access conduit on all existing and future municipal roads and within subdivisions. - 6.7.9 To engage and collaborate with local municipalities, local utilities and other stakeholders in the provision of energy conservation, demand management, district energy, alternative energy systems, renewable energy systems and local generation. - 6.7.10 To demonstrate leadership in energy efficiency and the use of renewable energy systems and alternative energy systems in York Region operations, by supporting the implementation of York Region Corporate Energy Conservation and Demand Management Plan. - 6.7.11 To encourage on-site alternative energy systems and renewable energy systems for residential, commercial, institutional and industrial buildings and to work with local municipalities on design requirements. - 6.7.12 That renewable energy projects and alternative energy systems shall be permitted throughout the Region in accordance with provincial and federal requirements, and that these permissions be incorporated into local official plans and zoning by-laws.
+Local municipalities shall specify in more detail where renewable projects will be permitted. - 6.7.13 To promote shared rights-of-way and encourage the co-location of linear infrastructure and coordinate efforts with surrounding jurisdictions and municipalities to minimize land requirements and increase the efficiency of utility construction and maintenance, where appropriate.

-IMPLEMENTATION of the OFFICIAL PLAN
+70 IMPLEMENTATION of the OFFICIAL PLAN